 You can also customize modules themselves in v2.4+.
 Customization should always be done by subclassing an existing module and overloading the attributes.
 Then, pass in the new custom module into the parent CatPhan class.
 The easiest way to get started is copy the relevant attributes from the existing code.

-As an example, let's override the nominal HU values for CTP404.
+As an example, let's override the angles of the ROIs for CTP404.